iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

 ## Description

-Framework for grid interactions.
-Provides discrete dragging, grid background, gridlines on dragging, resizing nodes & compounds to fit cells.
+This Cytoscape.js extension provides a framework for grid interactions, distributed under [The MIT License](https://opensource.org/licenses/MIT).
+It specifically provides discrete dragging, grid background, gridlines on dragging, resizing simple and compound nodes to fit cells.

 ## API